 When LASIK is Not an Option

 Intra-ocular refractive surgery is considered when LASIK and PRK are not recommended as the best options for the patient.
 Intra-ocular refractive surgery involves (as the name implies) surgery within the eyes that can be performed in two ways, Implantable Contact Lens (ICL) or Refractive Lens Exchange (RLE).
 ICL is recommended when the patient has a high to extreme prescription.
-The advantage of the Implantable contact lens is that, in younger patients, the patient does not lose the ability to accommodate (focus) because his/her natural crystalline lens is left intact -- this particular lens is required for accommodation.
+The advantage of the Implantable contact lens is that, in younger patients, the patient does not lose the ability to accommodate (focus) because his/her natural crystalline lens is left intact -- this particular lens is required for over the counter accommodation.
 Refractive lens exchange is similar to cataract surgery.
 The eye’s natural lens is replaced with an artificial lens that corrects the refractive error.
 This procedure is irreversible and it is the preferred treatment for patients with high farsightedness.